MrsG33k/MrsG33k/README.md

 - 👋 Hi, I’m @MrsG33k
 - 👀 I’m interested in coding the minds of the future!
-- 🌱 I’m currently learning how to code apps with Javscript & Django!
+- 🌱 I’m currently learning how to code apps with Flask & MongoDB
 - 💞️ I’m looking to collaborate on ways of teaching programming to young minds
-- 📫 How to reach me on here or twitter @Mrs_G33k
+- 📫 How to reach me on here or ~twitter @Mrs_G33k~ https://www.threads.net/@mrs_g33k

 <!---
 MrsG33k/MrsG33k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.